-As either an independent or shared facility, an optimised version of today which may reposition the current contingency hold to align better with the traffic flows.
-This location partially aligns with airport traffic flows.
-Overall, could maintain GHG emissions compared with the baseline.
+As either an independent or shared facility, this design option is an optimised version of today which may reposition the current contingency hold to better align with the traffic flows.
+However, this location only partially aligns with airport traffic flows.
+Overall, it could maintain GHG emissions compared with the baseline.

 Capacity: If this is an independent facility, as traffic levels increase, this capacity improvement could reduce the frequency of delays/holding compared with the baseline.
-This location aligns with network traffic flows.
-Overall, this option could enable airport capacity and maintain network capacity compared with the baseline.
-Other non-airspace constraints may hinder overall capacity gains at Bournemouth.
+If a shared facility, it could maintain airport capacity compared with the baseline.
+Other non-airspace constraints may hinder overall capacity and economic gains at Southampton.
+This location aligns with network traffic flows so could maintain network capacity compared with the baseline.